Updated: May 7

-Some people are naturally good at puzzles.
-It is amazing how some people can get items organized neatly in a space that you would not think the items would even fit inside.
-There are also people who have not been gifted with that ability.
-If you are one of those people, and you are going to be filling up a moving truck soon, you may want to have a process, or a system, to follow.
+Some people are naturally good at puzzles, and it is amazing how they can get items organized neatly in a space where you would not think the items would fit.
+However, some people have not been gifted with that ability.
+If you are one of those people, and you are going to be filling up a moving truck soon, you may want to have a system to follow.
 Hopefully this article can help.

-There is more to properly loading a truck then getting everything in the truck in the correct order.
 First and foremost, you need to make sure you have proper supplies.
-Ratchet straps and bungee cords are your friends, and if you have plenty, it will open up a variety of options for loading the truck that you wouldn’t otherwise have.
+Ratchet straps and bungee cords are your friends, and if you have plenty, it will open up a variety of options for loading the truck that you would not otherwise have.
 The number of straps you will need will vary based on the size of the truck and the amount of items you have, but it would be wise to have enough that you don’t need to use them sparingly.
 They can be purchased at any home improvement store.

-There is no correct answer to this question, in other words, there are plenty of choices that lead to a successful load.
-Generally speaking, there are some principles to follow in choosing what items are next that could help you be successful.
+Generally speaking, there are some principles to follow in choosing how to load your moving truck that could help you be successful.

 Work in Layers

-It is good to start with layer or “slice” of the space you are working with, and fill out that area completely (all the way to the ceiling) before moving on the to next layer.
+It is good to start with a layer or “slice” of the space you are working with and fill out that area completely, all the way to the ceiling, before moving on to the to next layer.
 This will ensure that you use all of the space that you have available to use, and you lessen the chance that you will need to take multiple trips with your moving truck.

 The First Items